Facts about Ava DuVernay

 Before Ava DuVernay gained international recognition as the director of the 2014 movie Selma, she spent nearly fifteen years as a film marketer and publicist.

-She grew up in the Los Angeles area and graduated from UCLA in 1995, with a degree in African-American Studies and English.
+DuVernay grew up in the Los Angeles area and graduated from UCLA in 1995 with a degree in African-American Studies and English.
 After working for a few years in the film marketing business, DuVernay opened her own firm in 1999.

-Her other directing credits include the 2009 documentary This is the Life, an ESPN documentary on Venus Williams (Venus Vs.), the television series Queen Sugar (2016-21), the mini-series When They See Us (2019), the series Cherish the Day (2020) and the documentary series Colin in Black & White (2021, on football player Colin Kaepernick).
+DuVernay’s other directing credits include the 2009 documentary This is the Life, an ESPN documentary on Venus Williams (Venus Vs.), the television series Queen Sugar (2016-21), the mini-series When They See Us (2019), the series Cherish the Day (2020) and the documentary series Colin in Black & White (2021, on football player Colin Kaepernick).